 Figure 6: Authenticated encryption with explicit IVs.
-Data is partitioned into frames with unique IVs.
-Hardware-level decryption ensures their integrity based on their authentication tag; the receiver must verify that frame IVs match the expected IVs.
+Data is statically partitioned into frames with unique IVs.
+Hardware decryption ensures their integrity based on their authentication tag; the receiver must verify that received IVs match the expected IVs before accepting the decrypted payloads.